kienle1819/argocd-tutorial/README.md

 Create a new IngressRoute object, follow the template described in `traefik-ingressroute.yml`.

 ### Disable internal TLS

-First, to avoid internal redirection loops from HTTP to HTTPS, the API server should be run with TLS disabled.

 Edit the --insecure flag in the argocd-server command of the argocd-server deployment.